Explore Barcelona

 Address: La Rambla del Estudis 115 Barcelona

 For the best sandwiches in the city, and maybe the country, this hole in the wall take-away sandwich shop doesn't put on airs.
-Surrounded by fine dining restaurants and elegant tapas concoctions Viena simply and quickly throws together the world's best ingredients between two delicious slices of bread and slides it across the counter.
+Surrounded by fine dining restaurants and elegant tapas establishments, staff at Viena simply and quickly throw together the world's best ingredients between two delicious slices of bread and slides it across the counter.
+The restaurant is open from 8.30am to 11.30pm during the week and 12.30am on weekends.<br /><br />

-Ravell
+Can Ravell

-Address: Carrer Aragó 313 Barcelona
+Address: Carrer Arago 313 Barcelona

-Some serious eating goes on here in a little decorated and unpretentious room in back of a delicatessen food store.
+Some serious eating goes on here, in a little decorated and unpretentious room at the back of a delicatessen food store.
 Using speciality ingredients from around the world, gourmet food never felt so exclusive.
-Despite a city wide reputation, the tiny restaurant feels like a guarded secret.
+Despite a city-wide reputation, the tiny restaurant feels like a guarded secret.
+Can Rovell is open from 10am to 9pm on Tuesday and Wednesday and closes an hour later from Thursday to Saturday.
+On Sundays this delectable restaurant serves lunch from 10am to 4pm.
+It is closed on Mondays.<br /><br />

 Amaltea

-Address: Diputació 164 Barcelona
+Address: Diputació 164 (esquina Villarreal) Barcelona

 Serving creative vegetarian cuisine, with dishes from all over the world and a keen eye for presentation, Amaltea is a well-known and frequented Barcelona vegetarian eatery.
-The décor is stylish but down to earth, ensuring that the all the limelight is afforded to the colourful dishes of food that emerge out of the kitchen.
-For lunch there is a choice of four starters, mains and various house deserts with a fixed menu of EUR10.
-Open for lunch and supper, Monday to Saturday.
+The décor is stylish but down to earth, ensuring that all the limelight is afforded to the colourful dishes of food that emerge out of the kitchen.
+For lunch there is a choice of four starters, mains and various house desserts with a fixed menu.
+Open for lunch Monday to Saturday and dinners on Friday and Saturday evenings.<br /><br />

-Comerç 24
+Comerc 24

-Address: Carrer Comerç 24 Barcelona
+Address: Carrer Comerc 24 Barcelona

-This very trendy tapas hot spot dishes out unordinary treats from the creative direction of Carles Abellan.
-Unusual food combinations are frothed, seared and caramelised until they compliment one another.
-The dishes are more of a tasting experience than a full meal but enough of them can add up to an eclectic way to try local cuisine.
+This very trendy tapas hot spot dishes out extraordinary treats under the creative direction of Carles Abellan.
+Unusual food combinations are frothed, seared and caramelised until they complement one another.
+The dishes are more of a tasting experience than a full meal but enough of them can easily add up to a full stomach, and an eclectic way to try local cuisine.<br /><br />

-Quimet & Quimet
+Quimet &amp; Quimet

 Address: C/Poeta Cabanas 25 Barcelona

-This old family run room is not an ordinary tapas restaurant and is one the fly in more ways than one.
-In a standing room only, perfect for fast eats, the chef rolls out seemingly random, but delicious, concoctions from a huge list of ingredients lining the walls.
+This old family-run room is not an ordinary tapas restaurant and is on the fly in more ways than one.
+With standing room only, perfect for fast eats, the chef rolls out seemingly random (but delicious) concoctions from a huge list of ingredients lining the walls.
 A superb but also random wine list is best enjoyed quickly with the unique snacks before carrying on one's way.
+Advisable to call beforehand and check opening hours.<br /><br />

 With a lunchtime siesta, there's no excuse for not having enough energy to make it through a long night of partying up a storm on the streets of Barcelona.
 Alfresco dining is a good way to start an evening of revelry and has become a way of life in many of the city's squares.
-Good spots to sip on a glass of wine and people-watch are the Plaça del Sol in Gràcia and Passeig del Born, Plaça del Pi and Plaça Reial in the Old Town.
-Barcelona is a trendy city with a fickle club scene that changes just about as often as its locals change their minds on what they'd like to drink.
-During the summertime, chiringuitos (beach bars) open along the white sands of Barcelona's urban beaches, each with its own vibe and music, and are popular with both locals and tourists alike.
-Key spots are Barri Gòtic and Las Ramblas which, despite its medieval atmosphere, boasts a great selection of bars and clubs to choose from, though keep your possessions close to your body as pickpockets operate in these areas.
+Good spots to sip on a glass of wine and people-watch are the Plaça del Sol in Gràcia and Passeig del Born, Plaça del Pi and Plaça Reial in the Old Town.<br /><br /> Barcelona is a trendy city with a fickle club scene that changes just about as often as its locals change their minds on what they'd like to drink.
+During the summer, (beach bars) open along the white sands of Barcelona's urban beaches, each with its own vibe and music, and are popular with both locals and tourists.<br /><br /> Key nightlife spots include Barri Gòtic, which despite its medieval atmosphere, boasts a great selection of bars and clubs to choose from, though it is best to keep your possessions close to your body as pickpockets operate in these areas.
+Las Ramblas is also full of party venues.
 This is where you'll find some of Barcelona's most popular and trendiest nightclubs and bars.
-L'Eixample, north of the city, is the place to go for Barcelona's gay scene.
-Port Olimpic is great for night owls with plenty of bars, clubs and great seafood restaurants, while the yacht marina is a great place to enjoy sundowners on a warm summer's evening.
-With the rest of Europe right on its doorstep, Barcelona is dripping with culture and there are plenty of regular performances of ballet, music, dance and opera at various venues such as the Joan Miro Foundation and the Greek Theatre, or the Liceu Opera House.
-And for a more relaxed evening, visitors can enjoy Flamenco at various venues throughout the city such as Tablao de Carmen and Travel Bar Flamenco Guide, which are both located in the old quarter's centre.
+L'Eixample, north of the city, is the place to go to enjoy Barcelona's gay scene.
+Port Olimpic is great for night owls, with plenty of bars, clubs and great seafood restaurants, while the yacht marina is a great place to enjoy sundowners on a warm summer's evening.<br /><br /> With the rest of Europe right on its doorstep, Barcelona is dripping with culture and there are plenty of regular performances of ballet, music, dance and opera at various venues such as the Joan Miro Foundation and the Greek Theatre, or the Liceu Opera House.
+And for a more relaxed evening, visitors can enjoy Flamenco at various venues throughout the city such as Tablao de Carmen and Travel Bar Flamenco Guide, which are both located in the old quarter's centre.<br /><br />

-Non-EU visitors to Spain have a little extra incentive to bring souvenirs home: tax free shopping.
-So long as the goods bought are items that could be taken back to you country with you and the bill exceeds EUR90.15, you will make a saving of 16 percent on purchases.
-In Barcelona, the city is a shopper's playground.
-A three mile (5km) shopping line tracks from Las Ramblas, through Placa de Catalunya along Passeig de Gràcia and up Avenue Diagonal.
+Barcelona is a shopper's playground.
+A three-mile (5km) shopping route runs from Las Ramblas, through Placa de Catalunya, along Passeig de Gràcia, and up Avenue Diagonal.
 Most of it is pedestrianised and pleasant to navigate on foot.
-The Tomb bus is a service specifically tailored for shoppers in the city, covering all the major retail centres, it departs every seven minutes from Catalonia Square and makes 28 stops up until Placa Pius XII.
-Barcelona is a very fashion conscious city and several big names such as Giorgio Armani, Burberry and Bally are represented in exclusive stores here while there are also local Spanish mega-fashion stores like Zara, Mango and Adolfo Dominguez.
+The Tomb bus is a service specifically tailored for shoppers in the city, covering all the major retail centres; it departs every seven minutes from Catalonia Square and makes 28 stops up until Placa Pius XII.
+Tickets can be bought on the bus.<br /><br /> Barcelona is a very fashion conscious place and several big names such as Giorgio Armani, Burberry and Bally are represented in exclusive stores in the city while there are also local Spanish mega-fashion stores like Zara, Mango and Adolfo Dominguez.
 Travellers on a budget might want to take advantage of seasonal sales.
-Winter sales officially start around 10 January and summer sales around 5 July, savings are generally high, between 50 to 70 percent, during these times.
-Shops open at about 9am and close between 8pm and 9pm daily.
-Some shops close for a lunchtime siesta between 2pm and 4pm.
+Winter sales officially start around 10 January and summer sales around 5 July; savings are generally high, between 50 to 70 percent, during these sales.<br /><br /> Shops in Barcelona open at about 9am and close between 8pm and 9pm daily.
+Some shops close for a lunchtime siesta between 2pm and 4pm.<br /><br /> Non-EU visitors to Spain have a little extra incentive to bring souvenirs home: tax free shopping.
+So long as the goods bought are items that can be taken back to your country with you and the bill exceeds €90, you will make a saving of 18 percent on purchases.
+Look out for the Tax Free signs in shop windows.<br /><br /> <br /><br />

 Javascript is required to view this map.